Iaido: Organisations

 Many national and regional organisations manage and promote iaido activities.
 The following is a list of international organisations which include iaido:

 Dai Nippon Butoku Kai (DNBK), established in 1895 in Kyoto, approved and recognized the discipline iaido.

 The International Martial Arts Federation (IMAF) was established in Kyoto in 1952 and is dedicated to the promotion and development of the martial arts worldwide, including iaido.

 International Kendo Federation (FIK), established in 1970, an international organization for Kendo, Iaido and Jodo practitioners, which many national Kendo federations are a member of.

 All Japan Iaido Federation (or Zen Nippon Iaido Renmei) (ZNIR) was established in 1954 "in accordance with the Japanese bushido spirit to pass on the time-honoured system of Kobudo Iaido".

 The World Musō Jikiden Eishin-ryū Iaido Federation, established in Tokyo in 2011, is dedicated to ensuring the orthodox transmission of MJER Iaido to future generations worldwide, as well as promoting and preserving the development of other schools.

 Zen Nihon Toyama Ryu Iaido Renmei (ZNTIR) established in Machida Japan after WW II was created as "Toyama-Ryu Shinko kai" established by Tokutomi Tasaburo and Nakamura Taizaburo who were Gunto Soho instructors at the Toyama Ryu Military Academy for the Japanese Imperial Army.
 Over time the "Toyama-Ryu Shinko-Kai" was renamed as Zen Nihon Toyama Ryu Iaido Renmei, and practice eight kata from a derivative of Gunto Soho.

 Murayama City, the birthplace of iaido, operates a number of iaido experience and training programs.
-This includes training with some of the iaido masters and english speaking teachers in Yamagata.
+This includes training with some of the iaido masters and English-speaking teachers in Yamagata.

+Ireland

+Iaido is part of Kendo na hÉireann, the Irish Kendo Federation, which supports Kendo, Iaido, and Jodo.
+Founded in 1998, the federation is affiliated with the Irish Martial Arts Commission (IMAC), the European Kendo Federation, and the International Kendo Federation, with dojos in counties such as Cavan, Cork, Dublin, and Galway.
+In July 2014, the federation held its first Iaido Kyu Grading, marking an important step in the growth of ZNKR (aka Seitei Iai) in Ireland, with five candidates participating.
+A decade later, in December 2024, Ireland’s first Shodan (1st Dan) grading took place in Dublin.

+Several other dojos across Ireland offer Iaido training: